1917 Atlantic hurricane season: Hurricane Three

 Weather maps indicated that an area of low pressure existed between the Lesser Antilles and Cape Verde on August 30.
 At 12:00 UTC that day, a tropical storm developed while located about 900 mi northeast of Cayenne, French Guiana.
 Moving west-northwestward, the tropical storm reached Category 1 hurricane intensity early on August 31.
 By late on September 1, the storm had intensified into a Category 2 hurricane.
 Further strengthening occurred brought the hurricane to a Category 3 intensity late on September 3, while briefly heading northward.
 Early the next day, the cyclone attained its peak force with winds of 120 mph (195 km/h); the lowest barometric pressure reading in association with the storm was 980 mbar.

 While passing east of Bermuda late on September 4, the storm's "unprecedented high tides" lashed the island.
 Portions of Market Square on St. David's Island were submerged.
-Additionally, a large section of Higgs' Island was completed washed away.
+Additionally, a large section of Higgs' Island was completely washed away.
 The storm accelerated to the northeast and weakened to a Category 2 hurricane around 12:00 UTC on September 5.
 Losing tropical characteristics, the hurricane transitioned into an extratropical cyclone at 00:00 UTC the following day, while located about 290 mi southeast of Cape Race, Newfoundland.
 Its remnants tracked northeastward until dissipating near Iceland on September 7.